freevo/kaa-base/doc/async/threads.rst

      print "Thread returned", result

 The threaded decorator also supports a async kwarg, which is by default True.
-When True, the decorated function returns an InProgress object.
+When True, the decorated function returns a :class:`~kaa.ThreadInProgress` object.
 When False, however, invocation of the function blocks until the decorated function completes, and its return value is passed back.
 Internally, the decorator merely invokes :meth:`~kaa.InProgress.wait` on the InProgress returned by the threaded function, which means the main loop is otherwise kept alive for timers and I/O handlers.
 This allows a threaded function to be used as a standard callback (but in practice it is not used often).

 .. autofunction:: kaa.threaded